MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/4-exercise-metric-alerts.md

 1. You configured your metric alerts with severities of 2 and 3.
 Select one of the alerts to view the severity level.

-   Select one of the alerts to show the details of the alert.
+1. Select one of the alerts to show the alert details.